amplitude/amplitude-docs/content/collections/legacy-charts/en/legacy-charts-pathfinder.md

 8. In the chart module, set your preferred ***Bucket below*** threshold.
 This threshold sets a lower boundary for node visibility in your chart.
 In other words, if the percentage of users who took a particular path is lower than the bucket below threshold, **Amplitude will not display** that path.
 Amplitude will collapse any nodes that fall below your bucket below threshold into a single node, labeled *Other*.
 9. To exclude specific active events from appearing in your Pathfinder chart, select *Hide Noisy Events* from the *Filter Events drop-down*.
 You can either tell Amplitude to remove specific noisy events from the chart entirely, or you can tell Amplitude to collapse repeated, consecutive steps into a single node.

-{{partial:admonition type='note'}}
-This approach will exclude events for **the chart you are working on only**.
-To apply these exclusionary settings to all charts in a project, edit the 'Visibility' event from the [Govern](/docs/hc/en-us/articles/360047138392) page.
-{{/partial:admonition}}

 	You can also un-hide inactive events—which are hidden by default—from within *Hide Noisy Events*.
 You can also include specific events, by selecting *Only Show Specific Events* from the same drop-down menu.
 10. If desired, adjust the number of steps displayed in your Pathfinder chart by clicking the ***+*** button next to *Steps*.
 Your chart can include from five to fifty steps.
 11. Use the date picker to specify the timezone and set the timeframe of your analysis.
 Your analysis can span a maximum of 45 days.
 12. To save the Pathfinder chart, click *Save*.
 The *Save* modal will appear.
 Fill in all the necessary information and click *Save*.